-- 10. Gemini vs Coinbase: Which Exchange has the Higher Trading Volume?
+- 10. Gemini VS Coinbase: Which Exchange has a Higher Trading Volume?

 - 11. Conclusion

 Coinbase has various options to buy and sell different digital assets quickly and easily.
-It favors a no-nonsense approach to get users used to using cryptocurrencies.
+It favors a no-nonsense approach to get people used to trading, buying and selling cryptocurrencies.
 There aren’t many sites like Coinbase.
 Most are more advanced exchange platforms.
-This gives Coinbase a unique position in the market.
+This gives Coinbase a unique position on the market.

 The absence of these advanced options on Coinbase means that it’s well-suited for beginner users.
-Once you’ve got familiar with buying a cryptocurrency at Coinbase, it’s easy to set up a GDAX account if you want to start trading more regularly.
+Once you’ve got familiar with buying a cryptocurrency on Coinbase, it’s easy to set up a GDAX account if you want to start trading more regularly.
 You just need to verify your identity with the company.
-Time to move on to what is Gemini for this Gemini vs Coinbase review.
+Right - let's move on to discussing what is Gemini for this Gemini VS Coinbase comparison.
 Also, full information about Coinbase can be found here.

 Gemini is another well-respected cryptocurrency exchange.
 It’s the brainchild of two of the earliest investors in Bitcoin – the Winklevoss twins.
-If you don’t know who Cameron and Tyler are, they shot fame in 2004 over a legal dispute with Mark Zuckerberg of Facebook fame.
+If you don’t know who Cameron and Tyler are, they shot fame in 2004 over a legal dispute with Mark Zuckerberg - the creator of Facebook.

 The Gemini exchange platform is based in New York.
 It has quickly become one of the most respected exchanges in the cryptocurrency space.
 It’s a favorite amongst more institutional and high-volume investors and traders thanks to its strict compliance with existing regulations.
-It also offers users a lot of extra security features that are lacking at many exchanges.
+It also offers users a lot of extra security features that are lacking with many other, less-known exchanges.

 Is Gemini the Best Alternative to Coinbase?

-Introductions out of the way, let’s get on with the real matter at hand — Gemini vs Coinbase.
+Introductions out of the way, let’s get on with the real matter at hand — the Gemini VS Coinbase comparison.

 Features of Each Exchange